graphbookai/graphbook/README.md

 - UI extensibility
 - And many optimizations for large data processing workloads

+### Supported OS
+The following operating systems are supported in order of most to least recommended:
+- Linux
+- Mac
+- Windows (not recommended) *

+\* There may be issues with running Graphbook on Windows.
+With limited resources, we can only focus testing and development on Linux.

 ## Getting Started
 ### Install from PyPI
 1. `pip install graphbook`